CoalaWeb/coalaweb-docs/docs/joomla/extensions/social/guide.md

 The first option in this section allows you to add your Facebook page.
 The easiest way to do that is open up your page and copy and paste the link in the box.
 Note: The URL should be in the following format https://www.facebook.com/CoalaWeb.
-The next option is for you to add your Facebook Application ID if you have created one.
 The last option is to select what format you want the widget to display in you have a choice of HTML5, XFBML and IFRAME. *\[Figure-13\]*